Why Most Conscious Wellness Brands Feel the Same in 2026

 A brand needs something original at its centre.
 To offer something the customer can engage with and connect with beyond the product.
 Because distinct brands aren't different on the surface.
 They're intentional at the centre.

 This is what I call a Brand Lens.
 One core idea the entire brand is built around.
-It is the foundation for the brand’s distinction, and woven in abundance throughout its expression.
+It is the foundation for the brand’s distinction, and woven repeatedly throughout its expression.
 The storytelling, the visuals, the photography, the products, and the ongoing content creation.

-I've written more on this concept in the full Brand Lens piece.
+I've written more on this concept the following piece:

 Below, we explore what a Brand Lens looks like specifically in conscious wellness.